(II) A rectangular solid made of carbon has sides of lengths 1.0 ... | Channels for Pearson+

 Resistivity

 Resistivity is a material property that quantifies how strongly a given material opposes the flow of electric current.
 It is denoted by the symbol ρ (rho) and is measured in ohm-meters (Ω·m).
-The resistivity of a material depends on its composition and temperature, and it plays a crucial role in determining the resistance of a conductor when its dimensions are known.
+The resistivity of a material depends on its composition and temperature, and it is crucial for calculating resistance in various geometries.

 Recommended video: